-Work as a mental health professional usually involves receiving a subpoena or appearing in a courtroom at some point in your career.
-For a mental health professional, receiving subpoenas for records and as a witness in court can create anxiety and apprehension with high conflict divorces and the attorneys involved.
-Mental health professionals have the unique ability to be the voice for children not only in their offices, but also in the courtroom.
-This training will explain a step-by-step process from first session through the court trial.
-After this training, a mental health professional will be able to predict the procedures in the courthouse and courtroom ahead of time, as well as be prepared for subpoenas before they are received.
-Mental health professionals have the opportunity to work as a team with Family Court Services to provide support in sessions and in the courtroom as children and adolescents experience a significant loss in their life.
+Work as a play therapist usually involves receiving a subpoena or appearing in a courtroom at some point in your career.
+For a play therapist, receiving subpoenas for records and acting as a witness in court can create anxiety and apprehension with high conflict divorces and the attorneys involved.
+Play therapists have the unique ability to be the voice for children not only in the play room, but also in the courtroom.
+This training will explain a step-by-step process of skills needed to handle high conflict divorce cases from the beginning of the first session through the court trial.
+After this training, a play therapist will be able to predict the procedures in the courthouse and courtroom ahead of time, as well as be prepared for subpoenas for minors before they are received.
+Play therapists have the opportunity to work as a team with Family Court Services to provide support in sessions and in the courtroom as children and adolescents experience a significant loss in their life.

 Cost: $100 (Non-Refundable)

 Cancellation and Refund Policy: